 A tendon is a strong, flexible, cord-like structure that connects a muscle to bone.
 When the muscle tightens, it pulls on the tendon, which in turn moves the bone.
-The tendons in the foot include: Achilles tendon, peroneus longus tendon, peroneus
+Some of the tendons in the foot include: Achilles tendon, peroneus longus tendon, peroneus

-Two of the diseases of tendons can be treated with injection are paratenonitis and tendinosis.
+Two tendon diseases that can be treated with injection are paratenonitis and tendinosis.
 Paratenonitis is inflammation around the tendon.
 This can be caused by irritation to the tissues surrounding the tendon from exercise, changes in playing surface,

 have diabetes since a steroid injection may temporarily increase your blood sugar.
-Steroid injections should be done carefully and in limited numbers as they may increase the risk of rupturing the tendon.
+Steroid injections for tendons should be done carefully and in limited numbers as they may increase the risk of rupturing the tendon.

 PRP is a concentration of blood clotting factors derived from the patient’s own blood.
 It may help support or even start the healing process, although there is ongoing research to better understand the best uses of PRP.

 The skin over the tendon is thoroughly cleaned with an cleansing solution.
 A small needle is used to inject the contents of a syringe into the area surrounding the tendon.
-The patient may feel a slight prick and pressure in the injected area.
+The patient may feel the needle prick and/or pressure in the injected area.
 Once the

 The numbing anesthetic agent usually works within a couple minutes.
-Depending on the type of agent used, the pain relief may last for two to ten hours.
-The steroid takes anywhere from three to 10 days to start decreasing inflammation.
+Depending on the type of agent used, the pain relief may last for 2-10 hours.
+The steroid takes anywhere from 3-10 days to start decreasing inflammation.
 The response to a tendon injection

 Risks and Complications

 starts to work.
 Skin or fat degeneration around the injection area can occur.
 There is a potential risk of infection with any kind of injection, but this is rare.
 Despite being placed locally, the steroid may cause a temporary increase in blood sugar

-Can the physician repeat a tendon injection?
+Can the surgeon repeat a tendon injection?